maxjonasbehrens/AEnabledLoReg/README.md

 ### Installation Requirements

+#### System Requirements

+**Python**: Version 3.8 or higher (tested with Python 3.8-3.11) **R**: Version 4.0 or higher (tested with R 4.0-4.3)

 #### Python Dependencies
 ```bash
 pip install -r requirements.txt
 ```

+The analysis requires Python 3.8+ for compatibility with PyTorch and modern scientific computing packages.
+All package versions are specified in `requirements.txt` to ensure reproducibility.

 #### R Dependencies
 ```r
 install.packages(c("dplyr", "haven", "VIM", "DataExplorer"))
 ```

+R 4.0+ is recommended for optimal performance with the data preprocessing pipeline and statistical functions used in the analysis.